zoobrew/RPI_SIS/README.md

 RPI_SIS
 =======
 A easy way to navigate around SIS on Android.
-Work still in progress
+Work in progress